IPad (5th generation)

-The iPad 9.7-inch (officially iPad (5th generation)) is a tablet computer designed, developed, and marketed by Apple Inc. After its announcement on March 21, 2017, conflicting naming conventions spawned a number of different names, including "seventh-generation iPad" or "iPad (2017)".
+The iPad (5th generation) (also referred to as the iPad 9.7-inch) is a tablet computer developed and marketed by Apple.
+After its announcement on March 21, 2017, conflicting naming conventions spawned a number of different names, including "fifth-generation iPad" or "iPad (2017)".

-The device was released five years after the previous iPad (4th generation), as the iPad Air was released in 2013 as the successor to the iPad lineup.
-The iPad Air lineup continued as a separate, higher-end device, while the iPad was positioned as an entry-level model.
+The device was released five years after the previous fourth-generation iPad, as the iPad Air was released in 2013 as the successor to the iPad lineup.
+The iPad Air lineup later continued as a separate, higher-end device, while the iPad was positioned as an entry-level model.

 Unlike the iPad Air 2, this iPad does not have a fully laminated display, and also lacks an anti-reflective coating.

 On March 27, 2018, Apple announced its successor, the sixth-generation iPad.
-This also marked the discontinuation of the 2017 iPad.

 History

 This iPad model was announced by Apple on March 24, 2017 in a press release.
 There has been confusion around its naming, being referred to as just "iPad" in marketing, but called the "fifth-generation iPad" in official statements and specifications sheets, a title previously taken by 2013's iPad Air.
 Other sources refer to it as the "seventh-generation iPad", when including the iPad Air and iPad Air 2 as the fifth- and sixth-generation iPads respectively.
 It has also been referred to as "iPad 2017".